UdayNain/Embedded-Week-5-UdayNain/README.md

 # Embedded-Week-5

 Last week you worked on the motor chassis controls which is the bottom half of the robots.
-This week we will take a look at the top half (Pitch, Yaw, Shoot).
+This week we will take a look at the top half movements(Pitch, Yaw, Shoot).

 ## Pitch